skip-th/MassiveClicks/README.md

-# GPU-based Click Model training
+# Multi-GPU EM-based Click Model training

 This project is an extension of **ParClick**, an EM-based generic algorithm for training click models using a CPU, which incorporates one or multiple GPUs in